Frequently Asked Questions about Alabama Fishing and Hunting Licenses

 I have lost my hunter education certification card.
 Where can I get a replacement?

-You can print a replacement card online by clicking on the Hunting menu.
+You can print a replacement card online.

 Why am I being asked for my hunter education card or number when I buy a fishing license?